andrewcooke/bnum/README.md

 Colour('red')
 ```

-It's an error to use the same name twice:
+It's an error to use the same name twice (*can this be detected?*):

 ```python
 >>> class Duplicate(Bnum):